iddan/delux/readme.md

 ###### Store.prototype.state

-Returns an object with mutations of the collections' states
+Object with mutations of the collections' states.

 ##### Methods

 ###### Store.prototype.dispatch()

-Dispatches a [Flux Standard Action][FSA] on the state
+Dispatches a [Flux Standard Action][FSA] on the state.

 ```JavaScript
 store.dispatch({